Hello and welcome to the place of delicious recipes and simple homemaking!

 Now that I am a homemaker too, trying to figure out how to feed my family good food that actually tastes good and that is not expensive has been quite a struggle.

 I’m pretty excited about it and I can’t wait for the day when I can share with you exactly how it can be accomplished!
 Already, I have seen really good results with my rosacea!
-Stay tuned for more information on this.
+So stay tuned for more information.

-But for now I would love to share with you my gluten-free recipes and all that I am learning about food in this health journey..
+But for now I would love to share with you all that I am learning about good food in this health journey..

 Another one of my journeys has been learning how to make a home in a country that I did not grow up in.
 I was homeschooled in English which has helped tremendously with the transition of moving here, but I still struggle with culture.